pinterest tag

 Kamloops Art Gallery: A vibrant hub of artistic expression in Kamloops, this gallery showcases contemporary and historical exhibitions of local, national, and international significance.
 From thought-provoking thematic exhibits to innovative workshops and engaging lectures, the Kamloops Art Gallery offers a dynamic art experience that stimulates dialogue and encourages creative discovery.

-Kamloops Museum and Archives: If you’re looking to immerse yourself in Kamloops’ rich history, a visit to The Museum and Archives is a must.
+Kamloops Museum and Archives: If you’re looking to immerse yourself in Kamloops’ rich history, a visit to the Museum and Archives is a must.
 Established in 1937, the permanent exhibit is constantly evolving to showcase the city’s diverse culture and communities.
 With over 20,000 artifacts (making it one of the largest archives in the Interior), it’s a treasure trove of fascinating historical content.

 Self-Guided Art Alley Tour: Discover a free open-air art exhibit by strolling through Kamloops’ downtown backstreets.
 Admire over 30 stunning murals on historic buildings that showcase the rich culture and history of Kamloops.